graphile/crystal/examples/forum/tutorial.md

 Note the form.
 The double dollar signs (`$$`) open and close the function, and at the very end we have `language sql stable`. `language sql` means that the function is written in SQL, pretty obvious.
 If you wrote your function in Ruby it may be `language plruby`.
 The next word, `stable`, means that this function *does not* mutate the database.
 By default Postgres assumes all functions will mutate the database, you must mark your function with `stable` for Postgres, and PostGraphQL, to know your function is a query and not a mutation.

-> **Note:** If you are interested by the idea of running JavaScript or Ruby in Postgres, check out [PL/V8](https://blog.heroku.com/javascript_in_your_postgres) and [PL/ruby](https://github.com/knu/postgresql-plruby) respectively.
-It is recommended that you use SQL and PL/pgSQL (which comes native with Postgres) wherever you can (even if they are a pain).
-There is plenty of documentation and you should need a scripting language very little anyway.
+> **Note:** If you are interested in running JavaScript or Ruby in Postgres, check out [PL/V8](https://blog.heroku.com/javascript_in_your_postgres) and [PL/ruby](https://github.com/knu/postgresql-plruby) respectively.
+It is recommended that you use SQL and PL/pgSQL (which comes native with Postgres) whenever you can (even if they are a pain).
+There is plenty of documentation and StackOverflow answers on both SQL and PL/pgSQL.
 However, there are alternatives if you so choose.

-That function above isn’t so useful for us in our schema.
-Let’s write a function which will be useful to use, we are going to define three.
+That function above isn’t so useful for us in our schema, so let’s write some functions which will be useful.
+We will define three.

 First, a function which will concatenate the users first and last name to return their full name: